manjy0t/EP2780_project/README.md

 - **Identify visual similarities** using machine learning to find duplicates, edits, or related images
 - **Maintain chain of custody** with manual verification steps for external searches

-Built as a one-week digital forensics course project, this tool demonstrates how modern web technologies and AI can make forensic analysis more accessible while respecting legal and procedural requirements.
+Built as a digital forensics course project(EP2780 Digital forensics and incident response), this tool demonstrates how modern web technologies and AI can make forensic analysis more accessible while respecting legal and procedural requirements.

 ---